guilsa/news-scraper/readme.md

 # About

 I often get my mainstream news from memeorandum.com.

-When there's a need to learn more about a publication (ie NYT), I use mediabiasfactcheck.com to check where they skew ideologically, their history, factual accuracy and who they are funded by.
-This app scrapes daily news and media bias information, then cross references this data to user.
-It's a work in progress.
-As a user, you should be able to filter by factual reporting and credibility rating very soon!
+Have you ever wanted to more about a publication?
+For example, how they skew ideologically, their history, factual accuracy and who they are funded by?

-This project is a prototype and will be archived and redone using a proper Node.js file structure, etc. It uses sqlite, without the use of any ORM.
-SQL is a wonderful technology.
-Writing raw queries was important to me for this project.
-Also, there was no need for a db type-system at this point.
-I've [researched](https://gist.github.com/guilsa/0cdd1258c46edf3112b2cc50af03fc8c) new node.js db tool options, but have punted on that for now.
-Would consider picking MySQL over PostgreSQL if the available db drivers have nicer and cleaner JS syntax 😋.
+This app scrapes daily news from memeorandum.com and mediabiasfactcheck.com, then cross references this data to make it consumable to news junks.

 What's being used now:

 - node/express
 - better-sqlite3
+- knex.js
 - scrape-it
 - node-cron
 - create-react-app
-- react
 - odroid n2 (hardware)
-- diet-pi (debian operating system)
+- diet-pi (debian)

 # Prerequisites

-- Node 16.11.0.
-I like to manage my Node versions with nvm.
+- Node 16.11.0 via nvm.
-- If you run any of the files that connect to the sqlite instance, it will create either `news-dev.db` or `news-prod.db` depending on the vars that's set.
-See Environment Variables section below for more info on that.
-- Feel free to delete the db if you want to start from scratch.
-  - You will then need to empty out [blacklist.txt](https://github.com/guilsa/news-scraper/blob/main/v1/blacklist.txt).
-- To scrape/fetch news articles, [run the article scraper manually or start the cron job](https://github.com/guilsa/news-scraper/#scrapers).
-- Deployment is done to a separate raspberry-pi style box.
+- Deployment is done to a separate Raspberry-Pi style box.

-# Install & start servers
+# Install & start dev servers

-Backend: `cd backend && npm install`
-Frontend: `cd frontend && npm install`
-Then run everything concurrently: `npm run dev-watch`
+This is a monorepo for 3 services.

+To install everything at once, use: `npm run setup:all`.
+Then start dev servers with: `npm run dev-watch`.

 # Scrapers:

-See scraper directory.
-They can be initiated manually or via the cron job (only `/services/articles.mjs` for now).

-## To run it manually:

-Go in folder, then:

-- Article scraper `node articles.mjs`
-- Bias scraper `node bias.mjs`

-## To run it as a job:

-- `cd scraper && node cron.js`
+There are 2 scraper services: articles and bias.
+Make sure you enter the `scraper` folder, then:

+- To schedule re-runs every 30 mins: `npm run start:cron`.
+- To run scrapers individually, run either `npm run scrape:articles` or `npm run scrape:bias`.

 # Querying the scraped news dataset:

-Go in folder, then access db:
+Enter the database folder, then access db:

 ```
 sqlite3 -readonly news.db